DevoInc/pCraft/README.md

 AMI is a language that was designed to build highly readable scenarios to generate PCAPs.
 It is a C library with C++ bindings generating the Python bindings used by pcraft.

+You can find more documentation on AMI with the [Programming with AMI][ami] guide.

 Creating a Hello World script
 -----------------------------